Is there an upper age limit for field workers?

 Does it improve an applicant’s chances if they have worked in a remote Indigenous community?

 Yes.
-Working in a remote indigenous community will expose you to a similar environment than the one you will find working in the field.
-You need to be independent, confident in your skills and be able to make your own decisions without close support or supervision or a Hospital system backing you up on site.
+Working in a remote indigenous community can expose you to a similar environment to the one you will find working in the field.
+You need to be independent, confident in your skills, and have the ability to make your own decisions without close support, supervision, or a well-equipped hospital system backing you up on site.

 Which foreign language(s) are most valued by Médecins Sans Frontières in recruiting for field projects?